Syeda-Eman/Hack-Club/Futile/README.md

 ## 🎮 How to Use

 1. Open the website
-2. Look at the button
-3. Click the button
+2. Click the button
-4. Repeat steps 2-3 indefinitely
+3. Repeat steps 2-3 indefinitely
-5. Question your life choices
+4. Question your life choices

 **That's it.
 No goals.
 No rewards.
 No meaning.**